kristiinara/GraphifySwift/README.md

 ##### Query string

-    MATCH (c:Class)
+  	MATCH
-    WHERE c.number_of_comments highNumberOfComments
+  		(c:Class) where c.number_of_comments > veryHighNumberOfComments
   	RETURN
-    	c.app_key as app_key,
+  		distinct(c.app_key) as app_key,
-    	c.name as class_name,
-    	c.number_of_comments as number_of_comments
+  		count(distinct c) as number_of_smells

 ##### Parameters
 Queries all classes where number of comments is high.

 ##### How are parameters determined
-High number of comments will either be determined statistically using the box-plot technique or will be set to 1.
+Very high number of comments will be determined statistically using the box-plot technique

-Currently high number of comments is set to 20.
+Currently very high number of comments is set to 29.5.

 ##### Implementation details